hyperburn777/AIProjects/README.md

 - Implement the Viterbi algorithm to infer the optimal hidden state sequence
 - Output results in the specified format to states.txt

-For implementation details and constraints, refer to the assignment PDF.
+For implementation details and constraints, refer to the assignment PDF in `3-LittlePrince`.

 ## Project 4: Iris Dataset Classification